vuejs/docs/src/guide/essentials/template-syntax.md

 <!-- This will trigger a compiler warning. -->
 <a :['foo' + bar]="value"> ... </a>
 ```

+If you need to pass a complex dynamic argument, it's probably better to use to a [computed property](./computed.html), which we will cover shortly.

 When using in-DOM templates (templates directly written in an HTML file), you should also avoid naming keys with uppercase characters, as browsers will coerce attribute names into lowercase: